ispedals/Faster-Video/README.md

 addon gives more control.
 This is a counterpart to Faster Video Mobile that is available for Firefox for Android.

-Requires Firefox for Desktop 20.0+
+Requires Firefox for Desktop 38.0+

 If a HTML5 video is playing, change the playback rate from the context menu by selecting video speed.
 You can access the context menu by right-clicking anywhere on the screen except the video itself.
 The menu will only be present if a single video is playing.

+##Customizing Speeds
+The default video speeds and video speed modifiers can be changed through changing the preferences.
+The numbers should be comma-separated.

 ##License
 Faster Video Mobile is licensed under the MIT License, Copyright (c) 2013 ispedals